Steffen Roth: Research

 Roth is a social systems theorist influenced by the works of Niklas Luhmann.
 His research focus is on theories and applications of functional differentiation in modern societies.
 Roth was among the first to apply culturomics in sociology, with one major result of this research being that the (self-) definition of modern societies as capitalist or economized may be inappropriate.
 Further fields of research include multifunctional organizations and markets, the digital transformation of social theory, and foresight and future studies.

 Service to the Scientific Community

-Roth has been an Associate Editor of Kybernetes, and is the Field Editor for social systems theory of Systems Research and Behavioral Science as well as a Member of the Editorial Board of Sociology and Cybernetics and Human Knowing.

-Roth is also a member of the Executive Committee of the Inter-University Center Dubrovnik.
+Roth is an Editor-in-Chief of Kybernetes as well as the Field Editor for social systems theory of Systems Research and Behavioral Science.
+He is also a Member of the Editorial Boards of Sociology and Cybernetics and Human Knowing, and a member of the Executive Committee of the Inter-University Center Dubrovnik.